-E. Another key feature of the franchise structure is the grant of territorial rights.
-It is most common for franchisors to confer upon franchisees some degree of territorial protection for their businesses, often under the misleading heading "exclusive territory."
+Control The beginning point of the franchise relationship is the terms of the franchise avectorelationship.
+How long is the franchisor granting franchise rights to its territory."
 This is misleading because no franchised territory is ever truly "exclusive."
 If nothing else, termination of the franchise agreement defeats any claimed "exclusivity."
 Also, while the franchisor can promise not to own or franchise other units within a franchisee's territory, a franchisor is hard pressed to prevent its franchisees from marketing in other franchisees' territories.
 Such restraints may constitute violations of applicable antitrust laws.
-For this reason, many franchisors include a recital in the franchise agreement that no marketing exclusivity is conferred in connection with a grant of a soand called "exclusive territory."19
+For this reason, many franchisors include a recital in the franchise agreement that no marketing exclusivity is conferred in connection with a grant of a so called "exclusive territory."19